 Keep in mind that there is always going to be a tradeoff when looking at security versus functionality.
 Cloud storage providers that focus more on security tend not to have a lot of features or support for third-party apps.
 Because of the nature of cloud security, software has to be largely walled off in order to give you the best protection.

-OneDrive is Microsoft’s cloud storage solution and also the only option on this list that has an inexpensive storage plan built for large families.
+OneDrive is Microsoft’s cloud storage solution (as you can read in this explanation of what OneDrive is) and also the only option on this list that has an inexpensive storage plan built for large families.
 That, plus the inclusion of the Microsoft Office suite, makes OneDrive a perfect fit for college and high school students, business professionals and everybody in between.

 OneDrive can be accessed via the site, the sync folder on your desktop or laptop, or any Android or iOS device (it’s also one of our best cloud storage for Android picks).
 The UI uses a folder system, so it will be familiar for most people.
 You can share files and folders with others through a shareable link, too.
 OneDrive also allows you to password protect your links so they’re secure even if they fall into the wrong hands.